Ethics and Standards of Business Conduct

 - UN Guiding Principles on Business and Human Rights

 Business control systems are rigorously applied at our operations across Canada.
 Our System of Management Control Basic Standards defines the basic principles, concepts and standards that make up our business controls.
 Our Controls Integrity Management System provides a structured approach for assessing financial-control risks, establishing procedures for mitigating concerns, monitoring compliance with standards and reporting results to management.
 Regular self-assessments and audits ensure that operating controls and standards are met by every operating unit.
 Our controls meet or exceed the requirements of the Sarbanes-Oxley Act and the NYSE listing standards.
-An independent assessment carried out in 2010 by registered auditors of PricewaterhouseCoopers LLP, confirmed that our internal controls system is sound.
+An independent assessment carried out annually by registered auditors PricewaterhouseCoopers LLP confirms that our internal controls system is effective.

 Operations Integrity Management System